eageissinger/R-CAFE/index.md

 ### Introduction to R: Part 1
 *25 January 2023, 10:00 - 11:30 am*

-An introduction to R and Rstudio, ideal for first time users **Objectives**
+An introduction to R and Rstudio, ideal for first time users.

+**Objectives:**
 - Navigating R Studio
 - Variables in R
 - Calling functions